3 Nights in Munich

 Despite its small size, Rothenburg punches above its weight, offering some fascinating museums.
 Museums like Walburga's House, the Crime and Punishment Museum, ad the City Museum bring the history of Rothenburg to life, and are interactive and informative, enjoyable for travelers of every age.
 Your local representative will recommend places that focus on both the city, and some more unusual topics.

-On this day you will be traveling from Rothenburg to Frankfurt.
-Based on your preferred departure time a driver will pick you up at your accommodation in Rothenburg and will bring you directly to your accommodation in Frankfurt.
-The transfer takes approx. 2 hours.
-If you'd like, we can add a stop on the way for additional fee.
-Please note that this is not a guided transfer.
+Today you'll travel from Rothenburg to Frankfurt.
+Based on your preferred departure time, a driver will pick you up at your accommodations in Rothenburg and will bring you directly to your hotel in Frankfurt.
+The non-guided transfer takes about two hours, but if you'd like, we can add a stop along the way for a fee.

 2 Nights in Frankfurt